-An on-site wastewater disposal system (septic system) also exists on the parcel.
+The age of construction also indicates that at one time the home was served by an on-site wastewater disposal system (septic system).
 No regulation governs the abandonment of septic systems; however, GWS does recommend that septic tanks be pumped by a licensed waste hauler to removal any residual contents, and then crushed and backfilled.
 This recommendation is made because tanks that collapse pose a safety hazard and improperly abandoned septic tanks may not be able to support the weight of vehicular traffic, structural foundations, or people.